The Susie: Production

 The impetus for the episode's story was when one of writer David Mandel's co-workers on Saturday Night Live called him the wrong name.
 Mandel didn't correct him, so he continued to call Mandel by this name for their entire time together on the show.
 Mandel said he was struck by the fact that there was no one on Saturday Night Live with that name that he knew of, inspiring "The Susie"'s core idea of a misremembered name leading to a belief in a non-existent person.

 George's answering machine message, a George-sung parody of "Theme from The Greatest American Hero (Believe It or Not)", was also based on real-life events.
 A friend of a friend of Mandel's used this same parody for her answering machine message.
-Since actor Jason Alexander is a good singer in real life, he was told to sing as poorly as he could after his first take of the song was judged too good to be funny.
+Since actor Jason Alexander has a good singing voice in real life, he was told to sing as poorly as he could after his first take of the song was judged too good to be funny.

 Mandel later said he considers "The Susie" one of the weakest TV episodes he has written, feeling that the bookie plotline didn't go anywhere.